VioletBitKitten/SAPI/README.md

 ## TODO

-* Create Unit tests.
+* Create Unit tests. - In Progress.
 * Implement an interface for making use of the Status property.
-* Expand the tts program to be more useful as a VTuber.
-  Perhaps move this to a new project?

 ## References